-Improving the quality of the environment in existing and proposed higher density areas is critical.
+Improving the quality of the environment in higher density areas is critical.
 This can be achieved by designing and integrating vegetation (particularly trees) and indigenous biodiversity into these areas through enhanced streetscapes, parks and other public spaces, and with green spaces incorporated into private developments.